 Don’t do it!

 So skip alcohol entirely the day before your race (and obviously the morning of…).
-Trust me, it will only make that post run beer all the more satisfying.
+Trust me, it will only make that post-race beer all the more satisfying.

 If you usually have toast for breakfast, have toast for breakfast on race day.

-Just because you’ve heard that oatmeal is a great breakfast for giving you energy on your run, it is still a bad idea to try it out for the first time on race day.
+Just because you’ve heard that oatmeal is an excellent breakfast for giving you energy on your run, it is still a bad idea to try it out for the first time on race day.

 Stick to what you know.
 Your nerves will most likely be all over the place on the morning of the race, making the thought of eating hard to stomach.
-So make it easier for yourself and your gut, and don’t get inventive with breakfast and risk a sloshy gut.
+So, make it easier for yourself and your gut, and avoid getting inventive with breakfast, as it may lead to a bloated gut, or worse, an unplanned pit stop.

-There can be a surprising amount of organisation needed for a race, and the last thing you want is to be flapping around come race morning.
+There can be a surprising amount of organization required for a race, and the last thing you want is to be flustered on race morning.
+Be sure to prepare everything in advance, from what you’ll wear to your logistics to how to get to the start line.

 Depending on the race, here are some top tips for getting prepared:

-• If you need it, make sure you have your race number and safety pins handy the night before.
+- Have your race number and safety pins ready the night before.

-• Make sure you have your ideal breakfast and caffeinated beverage of choice in the house.
+- Ensure you have your ideal breakfast and beverage of choice on hand.

-• Have in mind how you are going to get the the race location long in advance of race morning.
+- Have in mind how you will get to the race location well in advance of race morning.

 Related: Marathon Training Plan Mistakes: Don’t Make These 9 Errors

-After so many months of training sessions, mental preparation, visualisation, and time investment, it is easy to get caught up in thoughts of how everything could go wrong just before the race.
+After months of training sessions, mental preparation, visualization, and time investment, it is easy to get caught up in thoughts of how everything could go wrong just before the race.

-Don’t let yourself get swept away in self-destructive thought loops.
+Don’t let yourself get caught up in self-destructive thought patterns.
 Don’t worry, you won’t forget how to run the second the gun goes off.
-And yes, you can trust your training plan to get you to the end.
+And yes, you can trust your training plan to help you reach your goal.

-Although a shakeout run has been shown to improve race day performance, aside from this small pre-race jog, you want to avoid doing any other physical activity.
+Although a shakeout run has been shown to improve race-day performance, aside from this short pre-race jog, it is best to avoid any other physical activity.

 The day before your race, feel free to put your legs up and keep them there All.
 Day.
 Long.